• Skip to primary navigation

 And all of a sudden, I wanted a cold banana drink—not a shake, but something full of banana flavor and icy upon the tongue …. something sweet but nutritious and just powered by bananas … and it suddenly occurred to me.
 I need a banana smoothie.
 A really good one.
 And here it is.
 My epiphany, which turned out to be an amazingly scrumptious smoothie recipe, I must say.

 These only take five minutes to make.
 They’re easily tweakable to be dairy-free or vegan.
-For vegans, simply omit the honey and use pure almond milk in lieu of dairy milk.
+For vegans, simply omit the honey and use pure almond milk in lieu of dairy milk and plant-based Greek yogurt.
 And, in fact, smoothies and milkshakes taste even more delicious than their dairy-containing versions when you use creamy, dreamy Lactaid milk anyway.

 And chances are, you have everything to make these already in your spice cabinet, pantry, and refrigerator.
 Calling for simply bananas, whole milk (or a non-dairy alternative), silky Greek yogurt, and vanilla, plus the optional ingredient of honey, this is a smoothie that your kids will sip down quick.
 So make a pitcher… or two!!